MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/view-and-use-insights.md

 1. Select **Retry** for individual articles or select **Retry all** to run all the articles together.

 > [!NOTE]
-> We only support crawling of static websites.
-Websites that return scripts to load content are not supported for crawling.
+> We support data ingestion of static websites only.
+Websites that return scripts to load content aren't supported for data ingestion.